How do you navigate the minefield of car insurance?

 Even though insurance isn’t always the first thing you think about when choosing a vehicle, you shouldn’t necessarily pick the cheapest option and run with it.

 Saving a few dollars on a premium might reduce your protection, giving you less back when you do need to claim.
-Carefully go over your policies with your insurer or a financial professional to make sure you’re not short-changing yourself.
+Carefully go over the Product Disclosure Statement and policy terms, conditions, limits and exclusions to make sure you’re getting the cover that you need.

 When you are looking for a car insurance quote, it can be tempting to omit your driving history to try and cut costs.
-However, these are always recorded – and if found out, your insurer may cancel your insurance and/or reduce the amount they will pay in the event of a claim.
+However, recordedyou have a duty of disclosure under your insurance policy – and if found out, your insurer may cancel your insurance and/or reduce the amount they will pay in the event of a claim.

 Make sure you’re honest and disclose any accidents or traffic offences when you are asked.